fullstackfreelancer/faicon/README.md

 # faicon - TYPO3 Extension `VERSION 1.1.1`

-This extension provides Font Awesome Icons for TYPO3 pages.
+This extension provides Font Awesome Icons for the TYPO3 page settings in the backend, and Icons for the Bootstrap Package in the frontend.

 ## Features: